alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 {:#export-health-certificate}

 s1.
 Contact the [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle). s2.
-Tell them what you’re exporting and the destination country.
-They'll ask for the name of the local authority officer who looks after food law enforcement at your premises. s3.
+Tell them what you’re exporting and the destination country. s3.
+If required, they'll ask for the name of the local authority officer who looks after food law enforcement at your premises. s4.
+Or, they'll ask you to nominate an official veterinarian to inspect your goods.
+To find one, ask at your local vet or email ovteam@apha.gsi.gov.uk. s5.
 You'll be given the application form for the EHC you need.
-Fill it in and return it to the address on the form. s4.
-Your EHC will be sent to your local authority within 7 working days. s5.
-Check your EHC’s guidance notes to find out if you need your EHC signed by an inspector from your [local authority](/local-council). s6.
+Fill it in and return it to the address on the form. s6.
+Your EHC will be sent to your local authority within 7 working days. s7.
+Check your EHC’s guidance notes to find out if you need your EHC signed by an inspector from your [local authority](/local-council). s8.
 Your local authority inspector will be asked to check that your animal products meet the requirements of the country you’re sending them to.

 There's no fee for the certificate but you'll be charged for your vet or local authority officer's time.